development fields in which my skills flourish

 Stochastic variability e.g. climate perturbations that have a critical impact on the people you work with.
 Any situation, biological or human, with critical dependence on initial conditions and random variability (i.e. all of life) is unpredictable.

 If any of these contextual characteristics is important for your project it will be complex- and I would enjoy it.

 OK, so if complexity is my preferred domain, in what fields do I have skills and experience?
 As a doctor I have had lots of experience with health projects but I define my skills as primarily in development now.
 I can apply my scientific and social science training to almost any area.
 I particularly enjoy , and bring something unique to, projects at the human/environment interface.
 What does that jargony phrase mean?
 In fact all human activities impact the environment and that always feeds back on our well being so all of humanity is critically at the human environment interface.
 However some projects deliberately work with this truth e.g. participatory conservation, rural livelihood, climate change adaptation, indigenous people's development trajectories, population health initiatives etc. Because these kind of projects combine my social science and natural science thinking, training, experience and interest I am particularly good - or at least energized- when engaged in these fields.

 Please contact me if you think I might contribute to your important vision, particularly if you are trying to realise that vision in a complex space.
-If your field is human well being, environmental health or a combination of the two that will really excite me.
+If your field is human well being in its broadest definition, environmental protection or a combination of the two that will really excite me.